TIBCOSoftware/bwce-buildpack/README.md

 * **Application Configuration Management**: We support [Spring Cloud Config](http://cloud.spring.io/spring-cloud-config/spring-cloud-config.html) (both as managed and as [CUPS](https://docs.cloudfoundry.org/devguide/services/user-provided.html)) and [Zuul Config](https://github.com/Confluex/Zuul/wiki) (as CUPS) management systems out of the box.
 Refer https://docs.tibco.com/pub/bwcf/1.0.0/doc/html/GUID-3AAEE4AD-8701-4F4E-AD7B-2416A9DDA260.html for CUPS support.
 To add support for other systems, update `<Your-local-buildpack-repo>/java-profile-token-resolver/ProfileTokenResolver.java`.
 This class has a dependecy on Jettison(1.3.3) JSON library.
 You can pull this dependency from the installation `<TIBCO_HOME>/bwcf/<version>/system/shared/com.tibco.bw.tpcl.org.codehaus.jettison` or download it from the web.
 * **Certificate Management**: There are use cases where you need to use certificates into your application to connect to different systems.
 For example, a certificate to connect to SpringCloud config service or a certificate to connect to TIBCO Enterprise Message Service.
 Bundling certificates with your application is not a good idea as you would need to rebuild your application when the certificates expire.
 To avoid that, you can copy your certificates into the `<Your-local-buildpack-repo>/resources/addons/certs` folder.
 Once the certificates expire, you can copy the new certificates into the buildpack without rebuilding your application.
 Just push your application with the new buildpack.
 To access the certificates folder from your application, use the environment variable [BW_KEYSTORE_PATH].
 For example, #BW_KEYSTORE_PATH#/mycert.jks in your application property.
 *  **Provision TIBCO BusinessWorks™ Container Edition Plug-in Runtime**:
-   * TIBCO Certified Plug-Ins: The TIBCO BusinessWorks™ Container Edition 1.0.1 release has added support for certified plug-ins.
+   * TIBCO Certified Plug-Ins: The TIBCO BusinessWorks™ Container Edition 1.0.1 and above release has added support for certified plug-ins.
 Contact `TIBCO Support` for list of all supported Plug-ins.
 To add plug-in runtime into your buildpack:
      * Download appropriate Plug-in packaging e.g. TIBCO ActiveMatrix BusinessWorks(TM) Plug-in for WebSphere MQ from https://edelivery.tibco.com
      * Locate Plug-in zip file e.g. bwmqplugin_8.4.0.zip file from the downloaded artifacts and copy into `<Your-local-buildpack-repo>/resources/addons/plugins`
   * Plug-ins created using [TIBCO ActiveMatrix BusinessWorks™ Plug-in Development Kit](https://docs.tibco.com/products/tibco-activematrix-businessworks-plug-in-development-kit-6-1-1): For Plug-ins created using [TIBCO ActiveMatrix BusinessWorks™ Plug-in Development Kit](https://docs.tibco.com/products/tibco-activematrix-businessworks-plug-in-development-kit-6-1-1), their runtime must be added to the buildpack.
 To add Plug-in runtime into your buildpack: